-Research has shown that diverse workplaces tend to be more successful and future leaders must have a good understanding of all forms of diversity and how best to manage it for the workplace be effective.
-It is important to have in place hiring policies that encourage inclusion and also build a work environment that addresses major needs of different types of people.
+Research has shown that diverse workplaces tend to be more successful and future leaders must have a good understanding of all forms of diversity and how best to manage it for the workplace to be effective.
+It is important to have in place hiring policies that encourage inclusion and also build a work environment that addresses the major needs of different types of people.

-An example of companies working on improving diversity is Nike, the sports shoe and apparel company, which published its diversity numbers where more than 50% of the workforce identified as racial and ethnic minorities.
+An example of companies working on improving diversity is Nike, the sports shoe and apparel company, which published its diversity numbers were more than 50% of the workforce identified as racial and ethnic minorities.

-Another example is Salesforce, where the CEO Marc Benioff kept his promise to gender equality by making adjustments to the salaries of women to address pay disparity.
+Another example is Salesforce, where CEO Marc Benioff kept his promise to gender equality by making adjustments to the salaries of women to address pay disparity.

 Years ago, I worked in a business that faced challenges due to the economy.
 The company’s income dwindled since new businesses were not coming in and there were pay cuts.

 One thing that kept the organization afloat was the fact that the CEO had exceptional motivational skills.
 In spite of the challenges, he was always upbeat and continuously encouraged everyone to put keep doing their best.

 Things gradually became better in the company as the economy improved.
 This was a far cry from a previous company I had worked where the CEO blamed the staff for any dwindling fortune of the company.

 If you do not want your team members to lose faith (which leads eventually leads to low productivity) or even jump ship in the face of adversity, motivate them continually.

 Motivational skills will play a big role in the future because most people are less likely to stay on a job for too long, and are more likely to leave in times of adversity.